 Frequently Asked Questions

-For the latest information and guidance on the Florida Local Government Cybersecurity Grant Program, including how to navigate the application process, the difference between rounds, and specifics on cybersecurity solutions and integration with the State's Cybersecurity Operations Center (CSOC), refer to our FAQ section below.
+For the latest information and guidance on the Florida Local Government Cybersecurity Grant Program, including how to navigate the application process, specifics on cybersecurity solutions, and integration with the State's Cybersecurity Operations Center (CSOC), refer to our FAQ section below.
 More FAQs will be added as the program evolves to address emerging needs and inquiries.

 Questions: